Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2022_Thomas_Kozlowski.md

 investigating performance issues that result in incorrect grades being assigned when grading too many assignments in parallel.

+The Docker performance is complicated and needs more work to get to a proper solution.
+I mainly worked on trying to identify what causes the performance issues and searched for ways that might help solve the problem.
+Ideally, it would be great to always get the correct autograding result, but the next best would be to provide warnings or errors to suggest fewer autograding jobs should be run in parallel.

 ### Smaller fixes and features

 - Button to demote a user from grader to student